MCP HubMCP Hub

 • Building your first MCP server

-• Exposing capabilities (tools, resources, prompts)
+• Exposing tools, resources, and prompts

-• Advanced server features
+• Advanced features (sampling, roots, streaming)

 • Security and best practices